 You can conveniently add/delete rows to your liking to reflect your personal finances.
 Budgeting apps make tracking and categorizing expenses easy.

-They will save you time, and if used correctly, save you money.
+They will save you time and, if used correctly, save money.
 There are several budgeting apps available for both Android and iOS devices.

-It will give you a place to lay out all your income and expenses.
+It will allow you to lay out all your income and expenses.
 This way, you can see where your money is going.

 If you’ve been scrutinizing your bank account and pay stubs and questioning where all your money goes, learning to use Dave Ramsey’s budget percentages is for you!

 Budgeting is the fundamental and single most effective tool for managing your money.
-Don’t look at budgeting as additional work and a tool that will stop you from enjoying stuff.
+Don’t consider budgeting as additional work and a tool that will stop you from enjoying stuff.

 Budgeting will show you how you allocate your money and, based on your limitations, provide you the choices on what things to enjoy.